tomoqt/hyperbolic_transformer/README.md

 ![image](https://github.com/user-attachments/assets/39a5514b-a4ab-4fbe-8cdc-e197dd4ad0c8)

+## Clamping and instability
+Since stereographic operations require heavy use of hyperbolic functions, the model is pretty unstable and prone to nans.
+We used quite a few clamps / epsilons in the code to relieve some of the division by small number problems. there probably is a better way to smoothen this out.

 ## Project Goal

 This project aims to implement and test mixed curvature transformers - models that combine Euclidean, hyperbolic, and potentially other geometries to better match the intrinsic structure of the representation space.
 By adapting the geometric properties of the model to the natural geometry of the data, we hypothesize improved training efficiency and overall performance.

+## Current objectives and nice to haves:
+This work does go in the direction of learning *more* in the transformer architecture.
+I think this itself subtracts structure and may allow for more expressive models overall.
+In order to try and show this, i believe we should:
+- focus on doing a sweep to try and get a record in the speedrun. we had several attempts with prety bad failures, mainly due to gradients exploding, irrespective of lr (swept). so it's likely a very fragile setup for us.
+- focus a little on writing some of the underlying theory in a paper.
+- improve the architecture by adding:
+    - positive curvature
+    - more stable ops
+    - different reference points calculation methods
+    - possibily fully stereographic ops

 ## Implementation